Taketsuru/ManyWorlds/README.md

 Install
 -------

-* Copy manyworlds.zip to 'mods' directory of the forge server and **CLIENTS**.
+* Copy manyworlds.zip to 'mods' directory of the forge server and **clients**.

 Current status
 --------------

 * The default configuration file creates dimension 2 and 4 (overworld) and dimension 3 and 5 (nether).
-* Players can create a gate by creating 2x2 still water blocks framed by 12 obsidian blocks.
-The gate is connected to dimension 2 when a player tosses a log wood by 'Q' key into the water blocks.
-If a netherrack is tossed instead of a log wood, the gate will be connedted to dimension 3.
+* Players can create a gate by placing 2x2 still water blocks framed by 12 obsidian blocks.
+The gate is connected to dimension 2 by tossing('Q' key) a log wood into the water blocks.
+If a netherrack is tossed instead of a log wood, the gate will be connected to dimension 3.
 * Currently, both clients and server has to install the MOD.
 * There is a directory for Forge 7.7.1 servers but it's not completed yet.